 CSU Health Network is every student’s on-campus home for health care, regardless of your insurance plan.
-Students do not need to be enrolled to access our wide array of services.

 CSU Health Network is an in-network provider with most major insurance carriers and can file claims with them.
 Students’ out-of-pocket costs are dependent on their health insurance plan benefits.